xiaohan2012/daily-reading/week-plans/oct-24.md

 - parallel processing of edges in a matching
 - for edges in the same core, do it in batch

+# Thursday

-- community search papers
+## community search papers

+- k-truss decomposition
+- simple index
+- motivation for TCP index

-- guided/biased cascade generation
+## guided/biased cascade generation

+for continuous time model, one way is:

+- first generate cascade samples
+- then use sampling-important-resampling to resample the cascasdes.
+- however, requires assuming the source node and `t_s`

+related:

+- assuming the source is known
+- joint inference on source and other infected nodes.

 - C++ programming
 - https://medium.com/towards-data-science/pytorch-vs-tensorflow-spotting-the-difference-25c75777377b